 These stressors, especially if unaddressed, can lead to depressive feelings.
 While caregivers may recognize the symptoms of depression, the key is recognizing those symptoms in yourself.
 If a caregiver is feeling any depressive symptom for more than two weeks, they should talk with their doctor.

-How to Care for a Caregiver
+How to Offer Support for a Caregiver

 If you suspect a caregiver may be depressed, listening may be the most important thing you can do.
 The Family Caregiver Alliance writes that offering “respite care relief, positive feedback from others, positive self-talk, and recreational activities are helpful in avoiding depression.”
 Further, it suggests that caregivers should take time for themselves – not only for their health, but for those who they are caring for.